by CADVision Team | 2019

 The potential customer is just interested in viewing of the models to get a better understanding of the design.
 Many times, the sales team is unable to carry all the 3D models of the borrowed parts.
 For this reason, the supplier wanted us to develop two parts of an application.
 The first part will extract the tessellation information of the 3D Models into an XML format.
 The second part is to develop a web-based viewer for the XML data generated.

 The required functionalities are as below:

 Lots of challenges were faced in defining the application spec development phase and the Proof of Concept phase.
 Few of them are listed here:

-An example of the input model (“Acron high crown nut_61_ai.sldprt”) and its corresponding tessellated model is shown below
+An example of the input model (“Acron high crown nut”) and its corresponding tessellated model is shown in the above image

-It was also ensured that the XML data corresponds to the latest version of the model in the server.
-This is achieved by updating the XML file in the server, whenever a new version of the model is being checked-in to their PLM system.
-This XML data which is of small size is used by the application to convert the data and load it in the browser.
-We also do an XML schema validation to check any corruption or loss of data while retrieving from the server.
+We also ensured that the XML data corresponds to the latest version of the model is pushed back into the server.
+This is achieved by updating the XML file in the server, whenever a new version of the model is being saved after adding certain annotations texts and markups.
+These markups and text are usually the customer feedback which the sales team had to pass it to the technical team.
+This XML data size is also optimized to keep the file to a smaller size for easy download by web and load it in the browser.
+We also perform an XML schema validation to check any corruption or loss of data while retrieving from the server.

 Export of dimensions and annotation details into a PDF format was proposed for the later phase.
 This PDF will be uploaded to the server and will be used by the design team to create specific parts as per customer requirements.

 Note: Solid Edge is a trademark or registered trademark of Siemens Product Lifecycle Management Software Inc.